VirusPilot/stratux-pi4/README.md

 git clone https://github.com/VirusPilot/stratux-pi4.git
 ./stratux-pi4/setup-pi4-viruspilot-gp.sh
 ```
-- if you are all set then let the sript reboot but if you haven't yet programed your SDRs, now would be a good time before Stratux will be claiming the SDRs after a reboot, please follow the instructions under "Remarks - SDR programming" below for each SDR individually:
+- if you are all set then let the sript reboot but if you haven't yet programed your SDRs, now would be a good time before Stratux will be claiming the SDRs after a reboot; please follow the instructions under "Remarks - SDR programming" below for each SDR individually
 - after reboot please reconnect LAN and/or WiFi and Stratux should work right away
 - You may now install https://github.com/TomBric/stratux-radar-display, please follow the steps described here: https://github.com/TomBric/stratux-radar-display#installation-on-a-standard-stratux-device-for-stratux-versions-eu027-or-newer
 - You may now install additional maps according to https://github.com/b3nn0/stratux/wiki/Downloading-better-map-data